STUDENT HEALTH CENTER ADHD Documentation Guidelines

-The university requires a complete psychoeducational or neuropsychological report with the components listed below in order to document ADHD for a student at American.
+The Student Health Center requires a complete psychoeducational or neuropsychological report with the components listed below in order to document ADHD for a student at American.
 If ADHD has been diagnosed by a medical doctor, a report or letter from that doctor is acceptable.
 The report or letter must include all the criteria listed below, except for point #4, which may or not have been done by a medical doctor.

 A report must include the following:

 2. Relevant history from a diagnostic interview, including:

 results or copies of screening tools/assessments/questionnaires used for evaluation and diagnosis

 4. Testing, including scores and discussion of results

 6. Medication prescribed – both current and past, as well as response – adverse reactions and side effects

 If a student cannot present the above documentation, the Student Health Center cannot authorize prescriptions for ADHD medication.
 In such a case, the Academic Support and Access Center can provide a list of psychiatrists in the community with expertise in diagnosing and treating ADHD.
 The Academic Support and Access Center can also arrange an initial, no-cost screening to assist in determining whether and where an evaluation might be obtained off campus.